Youth justice is for children and young people who have, or are alleged to have committed an offence.

 Youth Justice Community Homes

-Being able to stay connected to their family, whānau and community gives young people going through the youth justice system a better chance of getting back on track.
+Being able to stay connected to their whānau and community gives rangatahi going through the youth justice system a better chance of getting back on track.